naghim/MI_HW_1/README.md

 * who you want to live with
 * who you don't want to live with

 Each condition is binding, so no one has priority over the other.
 The constraints can be read from a file.
 If the conditions are not met, the task is considered to have no solution.
-T

-he code was written in c++.
+The code was written in c++.